RogerHowellDfE/infrastructure-cognitive-search/README.md

 builder.Services.AddDefaultCognitiveSearchServices(builder.Configuration);
 ```

-Alternatively, the registrations can be configured in the consuming application IOC container, with a typical registration configured as follows:
+Alternatively, the registrations can be configured in the consuming application's IOC container, with a typical registration configured similar to the following:

 ```
 services.TryAddSingleton<ISearchByKeywordClientProvider, SearchByKeywordClientProvider>();